SweetLink/syntax-corpus-analysis-uk-zh/README.md

-# syntax-corpus-analysis-uk-zh
+# Syntax Corpus Analysis for Chinese-Ukrainian Machine Translation

+## Practical Part Of Bachelor's Degree Diploma

-This is a project...
+This project is aimed at linguistics study of syntax